Dice

 ★ "Clumb" reflects older English verb patterns.
 Southern/Appalachian speech kept it long after mainstream American English switched to "climbed."
 Other verbs show similar patterns (swum/swim, drug/dragged). ★

-From Old English "climban" with past tense "clomb/clumb."
-Documented in the Dictionary of American Regional English as especially common in the South, South Midland, and Ozarks.
-Preserves an older form of English verb conjugation.
+From Old English "climban" with the past tense "clomb" or "clumb."
+Especially common in the South, South Midland, and Ozarks, this term preserves an older form of English verb conjugation.

 Still heard today among older speakers and in rural talk.
 Outside the region it reads as quaint or archaic but is easily understood.
 Often used in storytelling or humor to evoke an old-time feel.